PLUS-POSTECH/soma/README.md

 Soma is a cross-platform CTF problem container manager.

 * Soma helps *problem authors* to easily create and distribute reproducible CTF problem environment.
-* Soma hepls *CTF players* to easily download and run CTF problems on their local machine after contests.
+* Soma helps *CTF players* to easily download and run CTF problems on their local machine after contests.

 ### For problem solvers